What to Know About Long COVID in 2023

 What Is Long COVID?

-Following a COVID-19 infection, the SARS-CoV-2 virus can linger in the body to impact its organs and systems, resulting in post-COVID condition or “long COVID.”
+Following a COVID-19 infection, the SARS-CoV-2 virus can linger in the body to impact its organs and systems, resulting in post-COVID conditions or “long COVID.”
 According to the CDC, there are numerous symptoms of long COVID, including (but not limited to):

 • Brain fog